sybrew/the-seo-framework/readme.txt

 		- TODO The canonical URL is now correct.
 	/
 	* TODO AnsPress category canonical URL is now correct on its categories. @link https://wordpress.org/support/topic/anspress-categories/
-	* TODO The SEO Bar's on-hover tooltip is now once more correctly visible on mobile devices.
+	* The SEO Bar's on-hover tooltip is now once more correctly visible on mobile devices.
 	* TODO The notification that's displayed when settings are reset is no longer displayed on refresh.
 	* The website's tagline is no longer shown in the description when no excerpt can be generated.
 	* The counter type now correctly updates for new user meta created after The SEO Framework 2.7.0+ is installed.